ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 When preparing the POST request, the client might know that the AS has previously achieved proof-of-possession of the private key in question.
 In such a case, it is OPTIONAL for the client to compute the PoP evidence and to specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.

-Instead, if the client has no knowledge that the AS has previously achieved proof-of-possession of the private key in question, then the client MUST compute the PoP evidence as defined below and MUST specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.
+If the client believes that the AS has not previously achieved proof-of-possession of the private key in question or that such proof was achieved but does not hold anymore, then the client MUST compute the PoP evidence as defined below and MUST specify it in the 'client_cred_verify' or 'client_cred_verify_mac' parameter of the POST request.

 In order to compute the PoP evidence, the client MUST use as PoP input the byte representation of an information that uniquely represents the secure communication association between the client and the AS.
 It is RECOMMENDED that the client uses the following as PoP input.